 The complete list of Accelerated Towns Programme projects are listed below:

-Working alongside the Go Jauntly app, the District Council has organised a selection of walks to encourage people to get out and about in the green spaces across the district.
+Working alongside the Go Jauntly app, we have organised a selection of walks to encourage people to get out and about in the green spaces across the district.

 Leisure walking is a good way to start walking, build up fitness and resilience which can then build to walking for day-to-day travel to school, work or to the shops.
 It is key to encourage residents to think about walking or cycling rather than jumping in the car, especially for shorter journeys as its better for the environment and improves health and wellbeing.